Living in Harmony with Nature

 Employee Volunteers Participate in Litter Cleanup Event

-This event usually draws several hundred participants, but the organizing office has held a smaller event for the past two years as a measure to control the spread of COVID-19.
+This event usually draws several hundred participants, but the organizing office has held a smaller event for the past three years as a measure to control the spread of COVID-19.
 Under these circumstances, the energetic collection of waste that had drifted ashore or been illegally dumped in Arakawa in cooperation with many other people while taking infection control measures earned a certain degree of recognition.

 The site where waste was collected in November 2021 had more waste drifted ashore than ever before, and we were given responsibility for the difficult sections in recognition of our good efforts on the two previous occasions.
 Despite the cold wind, the employee volunteers worked without flinching alongside participants from other citizen groups to collect as much waste as time allowed.
 This year, too, quite a lot of waste was collected, and everyone was able to share a sense of accomplishment particularly because it was a group effort.
 In addition, they were able to reaffirm the meaning of continuing these kinds of onsite activities and the importance of reducing plastic waste through business activities by redesigning Casio products like Lateco.

-│Preserving Biodiversity through Collaboration with Environmental Protection Groups
+Preserving Biodiversity through Collaboration with Environmental Protection Groups

 Casio has developed many brands of watch products such as G-SHOCK, BABY-G, and PROTREK.